tmtsoftware/scalafiddle-core/Usage.md

 /embed?gist=3dfc003dedd4da5d821d&files=SierpinskiTriangle.scala
 ```

-If you provide multiple files, Scaal Fiddle will provide a dropdown above the editor to choose the file for
+If you provide multiple files, Scala Fiddle will provide a dropdown above the editor to choose the file for
 editing/execution.

 In case you don't want to use a gist, you can provide the source code directly with the `source` parameter.